SnapMonk

 Why Localizing Your Screenshots Beats Localizing Your Keywords (And How to Ship 10 Locales in an Afternoon)

 Most teams translate their keyword field and call it localized.
-The data is clear: screenshot localization moves install rate 2-5x more than keyword localization in non-English markets.
+Screenshot localization moves install rate 2-5x more than keyword localization in non-English markets.

-Quick answer: Localizing your screenshots lifts install rate 2–5x in non-English markets — far more than translating your keyword field, which users never see.
-Because the install decision is made entirely from visible elements (title, subtitle, screenshots), translated captions plus localized layout matter more than hidden keyword translation, and fully localized listings also rank higher in their storefronts.
-Real localization means caption translation plus text expansion/contraction (German runs 30–40% longer), RTL flipping for Arabic/Hebrew/Farsi, and cultural visual cues — and AI tools like SnapMonk can produce a 10-locale set in an afternoon instead of a multi-week design project.
+Quick answer: Localizing your screenshots lifts install rate 2–5x in non-English markets, far more than translating your keyword field, which users never see.
+The install decision is made entirely from visible elements (title, subtitle, screenshots), so translated captions plus localized layout matter more than hidden keyword translation.
+Fully localized listings also rank higher in their storefronts.
+Real localization means caption translation plus text expansion/contraction (German runs 30–40% longer), RTL flipping for Arabic/Hebrew/Farsi, and cultural visual cues.
+AI tools like SnapMonk can produce a 10-locale set in an afternoon instead of a multi-week design project.

-The harder version — actually localizing the screenshots — is where the real install lift is.
+The harder version is actually localizing the screenshots.
+That's where the install lift hides.
 And it's exactly the part most teams skip, because shipping a separate screenshot set per locale historically meant a separate design project per locale.

 The data

-We don't run a formal study on this, but the pattern is consistent across every Japanese, Korean, and German app we've looked at:
+We haven't run a formal study on this.
+But the pattern is consistent across every Japanese, Korean, and German app we've looked at:

-- Apps with translated metadata AND localized screenshots: 2–5x install rate compared to English-screenshots baseline in the same locale
+• Apps with translated metadata AND localized screenshots: 2–5x install rate compared to an English-screenshots baseline in the same locale

-1. Screenshots are visible.
-Keywords aren't.
+First, screenshots are visible and keywords aren't.
 The 100-char keyword field on iOS is private.
 A user in Japan never sees it.
-Their decision to install is made entirely from what they can see: title, subtitle, screenshots, video.
-If those are in their language, conversion lifts; if not, it doesn't.
+Their decision to install is made entirely from what they can see: the title, subtitle, screenshots, and video.
+If those are in their language, conversion lifts.
+If not, it doesn't.

-2. Apple and Google both rank localized listings higher in their respective storefronts.
-A listing fully localized for ja-JP — including screenshots — ranks higher in Japan's App Store than a listing with translated metadata but English screenshots.
-This compounds: better rank → more impressions → more installs → better rank.
+Second, Apple and Google both rank localized listings higher in their respective storefronts.
+A listing fully localized for ja-JP, screenshots included, ranks higher in Japan's App Store than a listing with translated metadata but English screenshots.
+This compounds.
+Better rank means more impressions, which means more installs, which means better rank.

 What "localized screenshots" actually means